tomtran90/CarND-Vehicle-Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters to train the model on. `YCrCb`, `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` seems to be the best combination to build the model.
 Other color spaces like RGB and YUV also yield high accuracy, but seem to predict more false positives.
 With this combination, the test accuracy is 99%.
+I also tried `block_norm = L2-Hys`, but it does not provide improvement to the model.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).